aletcherhartman/data-science-S2023/challenges/c10-sat-assignment.md

 - What is the confidence interval on the coefficient of `both_SAT`?
 Is this coefficient significantly different from zero?
-  - the confidence interval is between approximately 0.0017 and 0.0034, the coefficient is approximately 0.0025 which is relatively close to zero.
+  - the confidence interval is between approximately 0.0017 and 0.0034, the coefficient is approximately 0.0025 which is significantly different from zero.
 - By itself, how well does `both_SAT` predict `univ_GPA`?
   - It doesn’t do a very good job.
 The r squared value with the training data is around 0.45 and the validation data is around 0.54.